getsolus/os-installer/README.md

 The `*solus-192*` icons are the result of successive iterations by [Alexandros Felekidis](https://github.com/alpha/) and [Sam Hewitt](https://github.com/snwh/icons/tree/master/solus-installer) They are available under the terms of the [Creative Commons Attribution-Share Alike](https://creativecommons.org/licenses/by-sa/4.0/) License.
-Please see the [included license file](COPY.CC-BY-SA-4.0)for more details.
+Please see the [included license file](COPY.CC-BY-SA-4.0) for more details.

 All code is available under the terms of the GPL-2.0 License.
 Please see [LICENSE](LICENSE) for more details.